Skuffies/reddit-bot-docs/prerequisites.md

 Once you landed on the download page, click on Latest Python3 release.
 Then, go to the end of the page and click the `macOS 64-bit universal2 installer` button.

 Then, click the `Continue` button until the installation is complete.
+(The installation will require your password)

 Then, to check if everything is working, run the following command: